Universal Life Insurance: Everything You Need to Know

 You may even use the appeal of a cash value policy to reward key people in your business.
 The appeal is that you may access your cash value on a tax-deferred basis using policy loans.
 As long as the policy remains active, you may avoid paying taxes on any gains in the policy.

-The problem with cash-value life insurance policies is that they rarely perform as illustrated when you bought them.
+The problem with cash-value life insurance policies is that they rarely perform as illustrated when you buy them.
 This is mainly due to the assumptions built into your insurance company’s and agent’s illustrations.

 Index Universal Life Insurance